How to promote mental well-being in the workplace

 Raising awareness and increasing understanding about mental health

 Employers need to understand what exactly poor mental health is and the risks associated with mental health issues that may affect staff (eg work-related stress).
-Doing so will help employers plan the best strategy for their workplace.
+Doing so will help employers plan the best strategies for their workplaces.

 Employers should consider educating staff on mental health.
 Including by: